eclipse-bluechi/bluechi/README.developer.md

 After building, the following binaries are available:

-- `bluechi`: the systemd service controller which is run on the main machine, sending commands to the agents and monitoring the progress
+- `bluechi-controller`: the systemd service controller which is run on the main machine, sending commands to the agents and monitoring the progress
 - `bluechi-agent`: the node agent unit which connects with the controller and executes commands on the node machine
 - `bluechi-proxy`: an internally used application to resolve cross-node dependencies
 - `bluechictl`: a helper (CLI) program to send an commands to the controller